mind-inria/hidimstat/tools/documentation_developer/how_to_contribute.rst

    - If **open**, leave a 👍 on the original message to signal that others are affected.
    - If closed, check for one of the following:
       - A **merged pull request** may indicate the bug is fixed.
-Update your skrub version or note if the fix is pending a release.
+Update your HiDimStat version or note if the fix is pending a release.
       - A **wontfix label** or reasoning may be provided if the issue was closed without a fix.
 2. If the issue does not exist, `create a new one <https://github.com/mind-inria/hidimstat/issues/new>`_.